A Statistical View of Column Subset Selection: Introduction

 \subsection{Our Contributions}

-Our main contribution is establishing an equivalence between CSS and Principal Variables, and via this equivalence, providing a novel generative view of both methods.
+In this paper, we establish an equivalence between CSS and Principal Variables, and via this equivalence, provide a novel generative view of both methods.
 In particular, we show that performing CSS on $\X$ is equivalent to finding the principal variables according to $\bSigma = \X^{\top} \X/n$, and both are equivalent to maximum likelihood estimation in the following semi-parametric model:

+In the model \eqref{eq:pcss_model} we sample $k$ principal variables $X_S$ from some unrestricted distribution $F$, and then generate the remaining variables $X_{-S}$ as linear combinations of these principal variables plus spherical Gaussian noise.
+The matrix $\W$ is the coefficient matrix from the population regression of $X_{-S}$ on $X_{S}$, and $\sigma^2$ is the residual variance.
+We also show that, under mild conditions, the CSS solution \eqref{eq:css} is consistent for the principal variable set $S$ in high dimensions, specifically in the proportional asymptotic regime where the number of variables $p$ and sample size $n$ both grow to infinity with $p/n$ approaching a constant.

 This equivalence and generative view suggest new methodology for several problems in interpretable dimensionality reduction:

 \textbf{Scalable CSS without unit-level data:} We introduce fast algorithms for performing CSS when only summary statistics are available.
 To demonstrate our algorithms' efficacy, we provide a real world example where BlackRock, our industry affiliate, wants to perform CSS but only has access to a covariance estimate.
 Our insights enable us to perform CSS in this setting, and our novel algorithms enable us to run the appropriate experiments, which would take days using current methods, in less than three minutes.